coderavdhesh/Hotel-Ratings-Microservice/README.md

-# Hotel-Ratings-Microservice - Hotels Rating MicroService Like on Airbnb, OYO rooms, Booking.com, agoda etc.
+# Hotel-Ratings-Microservice : Hotels rating independent service like in Airbnb, OYO rooms, Booking.com, agoda etc. based on microService architecture

-# Spring boot and MySQL restful API for the online book stores
+This is a fully independent service developend based on microservice architecture using Spring boot that connects to the MySQL database.
-A restful API built on Spring boot that connects to the MySQL database.
-Application built using Spring Data JPA to perform database operations.
-Users can add, retrieve, update and delete(CRUD operations) for an online Book store(web app/ website).
+This microservice contains 3 services(API) with

 ## Requirements